NickColley/ScrollFix/README.md

 Usage
 =====
-Include scrollfix.min.js after the body
+Include scrollfix.min.js after the body.
+You might want to use -webkit-overflow-scrolling: touch; on your scrollable elements too!